 Donalyn is the founder of the annual summer #bookaday challenge and co-hosts (along with Colby Sharp) the monthly Twitter chat #titletalk, a monthly chat about reading and books.

-Donalyn currently serves as Scholastic Book Fairs’ Ambassador of Independent Reading Advocacy.
-In this role, Donalyn travels to conferences and schools as a reading ambassador, sits on several Scholastic advisory boards, and hosts the web-based teaching tips and book talk show– The Book Whisperer: Back to the Books.
-With her colleague and friend, John Schumacher, Donalyn co-edits the Reader Leader blog and co-hosts Scholastic Book Fairs’ annual Reading Summits.
+From 2014 to 2019, Donalyn served as Scholastic Book Fairs’ Ambassador of Independent Reading Advocacy.
+In this role, Donalyn traveled to conferences and schools as a reading ambassador, sat on several Scholastic advisory boards, and hosted the web-based teaching tips and book talk show– The Book Whisperer: Back to the Books.
+With her colleague and friend, John Schumacher, Donalyn co-edited the Reader Leader blog and co-hosted Scholastic Book Fairs’ annual Reading Summits.

-Donalyn and her husband, Don, have two grown daughters, two granddaughters, and a new grandson.
-They live in Colleyville, Texas
+Donalyn and her husband, Don, have two grown daughters and three grandchildren.
+They live in Colleyville, Texas in a house full of bookcases.